• Skip to primary navigation

 The gap in between tile and hardwood

 Finally, you need to have a movement gap between the tile and wood flooring.
-Generally, it would be about 1/8 inch in this application but could be slightly thinner.
+Generally, it would be about 1/8 inch wide.
 This gap would then get caulked with 100% silicone sealant in a color that matches the grout.
+This post explains the difference between caulk and sealant.

 The gap will also help make any minor unevenness between the two floors appear less noticeable.